 Rajesh's father Galal Maru added, "The minute he stepped inside, the machine pulled him.
 His hand holding the cylinder got trapped in it, leading to the cylinder's flow meter breaking and the oxygen leaking, directly onto his face.
 Harish and the ward boy started to try and free him, and succeeded only after his left ring finger broke.
 But by the time they took him into the emergency ward, he was dead."

-A team from electronics giant Philips and senior doctors visited Nair hospital's radiology department to inspect the culprit MRI machine.
-Work to remove the oxygen cylinder and deceased Rajesh Maru's severed finger was then started.
-Also, an internal committee was formed to make more stringent rules at radiology wards to prevent such incidents in the future
+Later, a team from electronics giant Philips and senior doctors visited Nair hospital's radiology department to remove the oxygen cylinder and deceased Rajesh Maru's severed finger.
+An internal committee was formed to make more stringent rules at radiology wards to prevent such incidents in the future

 In this moment of grief, another tragedy struck the bereaved family — Laxmi Solanki, 65, mother-in-law of Rajesh Maru's sister for whose treatment he was at the hospital that day, succumbed to her illness